-Ford F-150 owners have reported 6 problems associated with transmission solenoid (under the power train category).
+Ford F-150 owners have reported 9 problems related to transmission solenoid (under the power train category).

-The vehicle was a 2008 Ford F-150.
-Vehicle identification number (VIN) of the vehicle is 1FTRX14W78_.
 Safety concern.
 Solenoid that activates 4 wheel drive failure, causes partial engagement of 4 wheel drive at ant time.
-It was 03/05/12 when this transmission solenoid issue happened.

 See all problems of the 2008 Ford F-150.

-The vehicle involved is a 2006 Ford f150.
-Vehicle identification number (VIN): 1FTPX04546_.
 Iwe solenoid fails to engage 4wd system.
 1st failure during ice storm.
 Dealer replaced iwe.
 2nd failure 6 mo's later, dealer replaced iwe added "bare bond tape" to cover over solenoid.
 3rd/4th failure has occurred during rainy conditions or after I washed the truck.
 The 4wd would not engage until I had driven the vehicle over 5 miles.
 Vehicle back at dealer for same problem 3 times in less than 12 month period.
-It was 11/27/09 when this transmission solenoid issue occurred.

 See all problems of the 2006 Ford F-150.

-The vehicle involved is a 2005 Ford F-150.
+The contact owns a 2005 Ford F-150.
 The contact stated that she heard a grinding noise while driving at any speed.
 The noise was heard intermittenly.
 The dealer could not duplicate the failure.
 The vehicle later locked into 4-wheel drive while driving less than 55 mph.
 The vehicle was taken to the dealer and they found that the solenoid and the switch for the 4-wheel drive were defective.
 The contact paid $185 to have the vehicle repaired.
 The dealer was unsure if the repair would correct the failure because the electrical switch was susceptible to water damage.
 The current and failure mileages were less than 37,217.
 Updated 08/11/09.
-It was Wednesday, December 10, 2008 when this transmission solenoid issue happened.

 See all problems of the 2005 Ford F-150.